 - A copy of your lease.

 - Proof that you need help as well as the amount of money you need.

 - A landlord participation agreement, if you are a tenant who is using.

-- RAFT to pay past due rent, first and last month rent, a security deposit, or a monthly rent stipend.
+- RAFT to pay past due rent, first and last month rent, a security deposit as well as a monthly rent stipend.

 After the family has completed the HCEC intake assessment, the HCEC staff will review it to determine individual needs and resources.